 j.
-Adjustments for Impaired Lives or Policyholder Behavior – Description of and rationale for any adjustments to mortality assumptions for impaired lives or policyholder behavior.
+Adjustments to Mortality for Impaired Lives or Policyholder Behavior – Discussion of and rationale for any adjustments to mortality assumptions for impaired lives or policyholder behavior.
+Such discussion shall include (a) information on the percentage of business that is impaired, (b) whether impaired lives were included or excluded from the mortality study upon which company experience mortality was based, and (c) discussion of the derivation of post-level term mortality assumptions as a function of policyholder behavior assumptions.

 REASONING:

 At year end 2017, there were very few VM-31 reports that provided any information on this topic.